Payap University: Mae Khao campus

 Just east of the city, on the "middle" ring road, Mae Khao is the larger campus with 120 acres housing classrooms, administrative offices, and laboratories.
 The Luce Chapel, Center for Arts and Culture, the Research and Development Institute, and the University Central Library are here, as well as the faculties of humanities and social science, business administration, science, law, accountancy, finance and banking, communication art, pharmacy, and the graduate school.
 Also here are the university archives, the Christian Communication Institute (CCI), the Linguistics Institute, and the Institute for the Study of Religion, Culture and Peace.

 Kaew Nawarat campus

 Kaew Nawarat is a small campus in town, across from Payap-affiliated McCormick Hospital.
 The McGilvary College of Divinity, the McCormick Faculty of Nursing, and the College of Music are here.

 Archives

 The Payap University Archives hold documents related to the history of Protestant missions in northern Thailand.
 They house the personal papers of many missionaries from the 19th and 20th centuries, and the institutional archives of several missionary organizations.

-Foreign training for US veterans

-Payap University has been approved by the US Department of Veterans Affairs (VA) to offer degree programs to eligible American veterans.
-Currently there are fourteen degree programs approved for VA funding.